BioGenies/seminar/README.md

 ## Seminars

+1. 25-08-2021: **How to organize projects?**, Krystyna Grzesiak & Weronika Puchała.
 1. 18-08-2021: **Elevator pitch**, BioGenies.
 1. 11-08-2021: **Wstęp do modeli liniowych**, Krystyna Grzesiak.
 1. 04-08-2021: **Is the human genome 3D structure an inherited trait?**, Michał Łaźniewski.